Written By Jason Voorhees.

-Ok...now that you have met the honorable mentions...it's time to see the quarterbacks that were able to make the list.
-Without further ado...here are the Top 15 Quarterback seasons (post 1980) all-time ranked!
+Ok...now that you have met the honorable mentions...it's time to see the quarterbacks that made this list.
+Without further ado...here are the Top 15 Quarterback seasons (post-1980) all-time ranked!

 15. Randall Cunningham (1990)

 They didn't call him the "Ultimate Weapon" for nothing.
 What Randall Cunningham did in 1990 was nothing short of miraculous.
-While the passing numbers that he posted may not be all-worldly; when you add the 942 rushing yards and 5 scores on the ground to the mix, now you are talking special.
+While the passing numbers he posted may not be all-worldly; when you add the 942 rushing yards and five scores on the ground to the mix, you are now talking special.

 14. Brett Favre (1996)

 How do you follow up an MVP season and career year?
 Just ask Brett Favre, who replicated his 1995 performance and then some in 1996.
-Favre not only put up stellar statistics while garnering his second straight MVP award; but he also lead the Green Bay Packers to their first super bowl victory in over 28 years.
+Favre not only put up stellar statistics while garnering his second straight MVP award, but he also led the Green Bay Packers to their first super bowl victory in over 28 years.

 After setting a Packer's record by throwing 39 TD's, Favre had a playoff run to remember to seal the deal.
 He threw for 613 yards, 5TD's and only 1 INT with three straight 100 % passer rating games.